FernandoChu/Reading-stuff/To read.md

 - Spinoza, maybe
 - Should search for some metaethics stuff

-# Logic
+# Logic and Math Phil
 - Teach Yourself Logic http://www.logicmatters.net/resources/pdfs/TeachYourselfLogic2017.pdf
-- Introduction to non classical Logic
-- Proof theory (Natural deduction, Prawitz)
-- Category Theory
+## Mathematical
 - Type Theory: Two routes here, first check Hindley and Seldin's Lambda calculus and then this http://www.paultaylor.eu/stable/Proofs+Types
 - Type Theory: route 2 http://purelytheoretical.com/sywtltt.html
 - Computability: First check Enderton's then read Cooper's computability theory
 - Second order logic: Finish Enderton's 4th chapter and then go to Shapiro's book.
 Simpson's book seems a little bit harder and should only be tackled once you learn topology and measure theory.
 - Lattice theory: (Kinda niche, not really sure if worth it) Start with Davey and Priestley's book and then check Gratzer's for advanced topics.
+- Proof theory (Natural deduction, Prawitz)
+- Category Theory
+## Philosophical
+- Something about mathematical platonism https://plato.stanford.edu/entries/platonism-mathematics/
+- Philosophy of mathematics, Benacerraf
+- Oxford handbook of philosophy of mathematics
+- Introduction to non classical Logic
+- Intuitionism
+- Many valued logic
+- Constructivism

 # General Philosophy
 - Kant